 Depending on your dexterity, this method might be slightly slower than swiping your lock screen to open the Camera app, but not by much.
 Happy snapping!

-- › How to Launch the Camera by Tapping the Back of Your iPhone
+- › How to Use the iPhone Camera Timer

 - › How to Turn On Camera Flash on iPhone